-- Covers over 40% of births and nearly 65% of nursing home residents-driving demand for nurses and need for funding to sustain staffing levels. - Provides home health coverage, sustaining jobs for RNs in long-term care and community settings. - Primary payer for safety-net hospitals and long-term services and supports, which employ thousands of nurses.
+- Covers over 40% of births and nearly 65% of nursing home residents-driving demand for labor and funding for staff. - Provides home health coverage, sustaining jobs for RNs in long-term care and community settings. - Primary payer for safety-net hospitals and long-term services and supports, which employ thousands of nurses.